EDUC 4519B - English Curriculum & Methodology B (UG)

 Australian Qualifications Framework (AQF):

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
-All The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
-3,4 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
-2 Skills of a high order in interpersonal understanding, teamwork and communication.
-Integral to Program A proficiency in the appropriate use of contemporary technologies.
-Integral to Program A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
-NA A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
-Integral to Program-teacher leadership An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
-4
+3,4,5,6 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
+1,2,3,4,6,7 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
+2,4,7 Skills of a high order in interpersonal understanding, teamwork and communication.
+1,4,5,7,8 A proficiency in the appropriate use of contemporary technologies.
+1,2,5 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
+3 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
+1,4,7

 Required ResourcesAlison-Jane Hunter (2014) All New Great Ideas for the Middle School Classroom SAETA Norwood